apigee/trireme/README.md

 The sandbox is an interface that a server may implement that allows control over what scripts are allowed to do.
 It allows a script to accept or reject requests to access the filesystem, access the network, and execute programs.
-Using the sandbox, it is possible to run Node.js scripts in a totally isolated environment in a muti-tenant server.
+Using the sandbox, it is possible to run Node.js scripts in a totally isolated environment in a multi-tenant server.

 ## Running Trireme